 - a.
 FA1 communicates with flight crew and other cabin crew - b.
 Be attentive for other activity within the passenger population in the event that a level 1 threat is a diversion to cover hijacking. - c.
 Attempt to defuse the situation verbally. - d.
-Issue Unruly Passenger Notification ('Red Card') if appropriate see Part A para 10.2.2.3. - e.
+Issue a Written Warning if appropriate see Part A para 10.2.2.3. - e.
 Commander to consider an announcement from the flight deck. - f.
 Commander and FA1 to file written report